 - Google Apps

-Contact us to initiate the setup process for SSO on your Workable account.
+Contact your Account Manager to initiate the setup process for SSO on your Workable account.

 Please note that this service might be quoted depending on your Workable implementation package.

 We’ll provide your IT team with account-specific information.
 Your IT team will then need to perform set up actions in your SSO provider.

 See the following documentation for setup steps in a few of the SSO tools that Workable integrates with: